-Abbey’s Bookshop is on Bastille Festival !
+Abbey’s Bookshop is back at Bastille Festival !

 Abbey’s Bookshop was established in Sydney in 1968 by Ron and Eve Abbey at 115 Pitt Street, relocating one year later to Sydney’s historic Queen Victoria Building.
 From that time, Abbey’s Bookshop has long been Sydney’s gem for book lovers.